info-beamer/package-scheduled-player/README.md

 Got feedback?
 Don't hesitate to get on contact with info-beamer support here: https://info-beamer.com/contact

+### Version 18

+ * Added "Copy" button to copy a page.
+ * Click on an image/video filename in the tile list to change the assets.

 ### Version beta17

  * Now compatible with the Pi4